KBbitsP/killbill-avatax-plugin/README.md

 * `org.killbill.billing.plugin.avatax.companyCode`: your default company code (can be passed using the plugin property `companyCode`)
 * `org.killbill.billing.plugin.avatax.commitDocuments`: whether invoices should be committed to Avalara
 * `org.killbill.billing.plugin.avatax.adjustments.lenientMode`, when true Avatax-plugin skips any adjustment items from Invoice for which the previousInvoiceId is not present (i.e. missing) or else leads to IllegalStateException and fails to generate invoice

-### TaxRates API

-The TaxRates API is a free-to-use, no cost option for estimating sales tax rates.
-Any customer can request a [free AvaTax account](https://developer.avalara.com/api-reference/avatax/rest/v2/methods/Free/RequestFreeTrial/) and make use of the TaxRates API.

-The following properties are required:

-* `org.killbill.billing.plugin.avatax.taxratesapi.url`: Tax Rates API endpoint (e.g. https://sandbox-rest.avatax.com/api/v2)
-* `org.killbill.billing.plugin.avatax.taxratesapi.accountId`: your account ID
-* `org.killbill.billing.plugin.avatax.taxratesapi.licenseKey`: your license Key

-You can pass the `rateType` plugin property to specify which rate(s) to take into account.

-### Common properties

-For both APIs, the following properties are optional:

 * `org.killbill.billing.plugin.avatax.proxyHost`: proxy host
 * `org.killbill.billing.plugin.avatax.proxyPort`: proxy port
 * `org.killbill.billing.plugin.avatax.strictSSL`: if false, unverified certificates are trusted
 * `org.killbill.billing.plugin.avatax.connectTimeout`: maximum time in millisecond the client can wait when connecting to a remote host
 * `org.killbill.billing.plugin.avatax.requestTimeout`: maximum time in millisecond the client waits until the response is completed

-These properties can be specified globally via System Properties or on a per tenant basis:
+These properties can be specified globally via System Properties or on a per-tenant basis:

 ```
 curl -v \